Choose a logo and customize the overall layout of the site.

 |Set an additional transparent overlay to soften the image by setting a color or a gradient.

 If the header is positioned outside the page, make the header transparent and overlay the page background.
-Select whether the header and the navbar have dark or light text.
+Select whether the header and the navbar have Light or Dark text color.
 This only applies if the header is positioned outside the page.

 The toolbar is only displayed when the